How Long Does IT Take to Get a PhD?

 Length of Time It Takes to Get a Ph.D.

 Earning a Ph.D., regardless of the subject of study, requires a typical set of tasks that typically spans 5-6 years.
 Students must first take advanced courses in their field for a few years, followed by a set of comprehensive exams.
-After this is accomplished, Ph.D. students must produce a dissertation project, which can vary in its time to completion.
+After this is accomplished, Ph.D. students produce a dissertation project, which can vary in its time to completion.

 Completion Time for Ph.D.
 Courses

 Colleges typically require doctoral students to take nearly all of their courses in a specific discipline, although they may have the option to take elective courses, both in and outside of their department.
 For example, doctoral candidates in speech pathology may be able to take electives like anatomy, and students pursuing a doctorate in exercise physiology might have the option to choose electives such as epidemiology.
-Additionally, schools typically require Ph.D. candidates to speak a foreign language, which they may need to demonstrate via an oral exam.
+Additionally, schools may require Ph.D. candidates to speak a foreign language, which they demonstrate via an oral exam.

 Time Required for Exams

 Doctoral students periodically take a series of exams until they complete their Ph.D. program.
-During the first year of Ph.D. studies, candidates typically take a comprehensive exam to gauge their knowledge in their chosen field of study.
+During the first year of Ph.D. studies, candidates typically take a comprehensive exam to gauge their knowledge in a chosen field of study.
 Additionally, students take a candidacy exam to test their general knowledge of a specific Ph.D. discipline.